-UNDESIRABLE EFFECTS All routes of administration: Hypersensitivity reactions may occur irrespective of the dose and mode of administration and mild symptoms may represent the first signs of a serious anaphylactoid reaction/shock.
+All routes of administration: Hypersensitivity reactions may occur irrespective of the dose and mode of administration and mild symptoms may represent the first signs of a serious anaphylactoid reaction/shock.
 Administration of the contrast medium must be discontinued immediately and, if necessary, specific therapy instituted via the vascular access.
-Transient increase in S-creatinine is common after iodinated contrast media, contrast induced nephropathy may occur. lodism or "iodide mumps" is a very rare complication of iodinated contrast media resulting in swelling and tenderness of the salivary glands for up to approximately 10 days after the examination.
+Transient increase in S-creatinine is common after iodinated contrast media, contrast induced nephropathy may occur.
+Iodism or "iodide mumps" is a very rare complication of iodinated contrast media resulting in swelling and tenderness of the salivary glands for up to approximately 10 days after the examination.
 Common: Feeling hot.

-Uncommon: Nausea, hyperhidrosis, cold feeling, vasovagal reactions.
-Rare: Hypersensitivity (See SPC for detail) Intravascular use (Intraarterial and Intravenous use): Common: Transient changes in respiratory rate, respiratory distress.
-Uncommon: Pain and discomfort.
+Uncommon: Headache, nausea, hyperhidrosis, cold feeling, vasovagal reactions.
+Rare: Hypersensitivity (may be life-threatening or fatal), vomiting, abdominal pain (See SPC for detail.

+Intravascular use (Intraarterial and Intravenous use): Common: Transient changes in respiratory rate, respiratory distress.
+Uncommon: Acute kidney injury, pain and discomfort.

 Intrathecal use: Undesirable effects following intrathecal use may be delayed and present some hours or even days after the procedure.
 The frequency is similar to lumbar puncture alone.
 Headache, nausea, vomiting or dizziness may largely be attributed to pressure loss in the sub-arachnoid space resulting from leakage at the puncture site.
 Excessive removal of cerebrospinal fluid should be avoided in order to minimise pressure loss.
 Very common: Headache (may be severe and prolonged).
 Common: Nausea, vomiting.
-Uncommon: Aseptic meningitis (including chemical meningitis Use in Body Cavities: Endoscopic Retrograde Cholangiopancreatography (ERCP): Common: Elevation of amylase levels, pancreatitis.
+Uncommon: Aseptic meningitis (including chemical meningitis

+Use in Body Cavities: Endoscopic Retrograde Cholangiopancreatography (ERCP): Common: Elevation of amylase levels, pancreatitis.
 Oral use: Very common: Diarrhoea.
 Common: Nausea, vomiting.
 Uncommon: Abdominal pain.
 Hysterosalpingography (HSG): Very common: Lower abdominal pain.
 Arthrography: Very common: Pain.
 (See SPC for detail).